ELKAMINA/42_irc/README.md

 	- **QUIT**: Terminating a user session.

-3. *Administration/Operations* : Only for Operators
+3. *Administration & Operations* : Only for Operators

 	- **MODE**: Implementing modes for joining some rooms/chans.